© 2026 SimplyTrust Software Inc.

 Are you named as executor (for a will) or successor trustee (for a trust)?
 These are different jobs with different responsibilities.

-Make sure property is protected, bills are paid, and nothing falls through the cracks while the estate is being settled.
+Property needs protection, bills need payment, and nothing can fall through the cracks while the estate is being settled.

 Creditors have a window to make claims.
 Distributing assets before that window closes can make you personally liable.